 Board Review is scheduled every Thursday morning.
 This conference was started by residents and continues to be organized and run entirely by residents using an automated user response system.
 Upper level residents present questions taken directly from the Pediatrics Review and Education Program (PREP) and lead discussion on question analysis.
 Arranged by topic/organ system, Board Review marries academic knowledge with clinical experience.
 Subspecialists are invited to attend these Board Review sessions to promote further education.

 Grand Rounds occurs every Friday in the Storm Eye Institute auditorium.
 Guest speakers are invited not only from the Medical University of South Carolina but also from institutions around the country.
 A wide range of topics and research are represented.
-All third year residents are also required to participate in a lecture for grand rounds.
+All third year residents are required to participate in a grand rounds warm up (15 minute lecture).
 All sessions are recorded and posted on the program’s educational website.

 Our Pediatric Simulation Laboratory opened during the 2008-2009 academic year and has become an important integrated part of our resident education.
 The state-of-the-art suite provides residents the opportunity to train and participate in mock codes and neonatal resuscitation using life-like simulation mannequins.
 Each mannequin provides real life experience with the ability to monitor vital signs, quality of chest compressions, and procedure practice.
 Residents also have the opportunity to teach medical students during their own course in the lab.